How To Clean Motorcycle Chain At Home – Detailed Video Guide

 We suggest covering the work area with towels and even a catch tray is a good idea.
 The point is you want to prevent getting chemicals onto your rear tire.
 A little bit of cardboard can go a long way.

 Use your chain cleaner of choice, and liberally spray down the chain, being careful not to spray this stuff onto the tire.
-Let it soak for a moment before taking your grunge brush and scrubbing down the chain.
+Let it soak for a moment before taking your grunge brushOpens in a new tab. and scrubbing down the chain.

 To check your progress take a rag and wipe the chain down removing all the black gunk the chain cleaner has released.
 Depending on how dirty your chain is you may need to repeat these steps several times before your chain looks sparkly and brand new again.